How Culture Influences Health

 - One way of thinking about cultures is whether they are primarily ‘collectivist’ or ‘individualist’.
 Knowing the difference can help health professionals with diagnosis and with tailoring a treatment plan that includes a larger or smaller group.

 - The influence of culture on health is vast.
-It affects perceptions of health, illness and death, beliefs about causes of disease, approaches to health promotion, how illness and pain are experienced and expressed, where patients seek help, and the types of treatment patients prefer.
+It affects perceptions of health, illness and death, beliefs about causes of disease, approaches to health promotion, how illness and pain are experienced and expressed, where, when and how patients seek help, and the types of treatment patients prefer.

 - Both health professionals and patients are influenced by their respective cultures.
 Canada’s health system has been shaped by the mainstream beliefs of historically dominant cultures.